unpaid-intern/StampMod/README.md

 just give it a good click it should do somethin

 --- Instructions for Use In-Game ---

+backspace && = keys: will open the gui to upload or pick a different image *IMPORTANT*

 = key: spawn in an image where the cursor is (MAX OF ONE)

 = key: will play a gif if the image is a gif and is placed down